Meraki-Solutions/express-router-adapter/README.md

 curl -H accept:application/pet+json  http://localhost:4000/pets/1
 {"firstName":"poseidon","lastName":"hoguet"}
 ```

-We also can re-use our formatter for our aggregates...
+We also can re-use our formatter for formatting lists of pets...

 ```ts
 import { IHTTPRoute, RouterMetaBuilder } from '@symbiotic/express-router-adapter';